matthieu-str/data_story/index.md

 ![Part of population continent EU vs NA](/images/part_of_pop_out_continent_eu_vs_us.png)

+<p align="justify">Interesting results !
+Here you can see that for both datasets, there are roughly twice as many Europeans that leave Europe to travel than Americans leaving North America.
+Again, the gap between Gowalla and Brightkite user's can be explained by the difference of collecting periods.</p>

+The following figure is about the average number of countries that were visited by travellers over the collecting period.

 ![Countries per traveller EU vs US](/images/countries_per_traveller_eu_vs_us.png)

+Its seems that on average, Europeans people visit more countries than Americans.
+Moreover, the ratio between these number over the time period shows that people are on average visiting one foreign country per year, which makes sense.

 ## 2. But where are they going ?!